-- (5) All gangways shall be equipped with transition plates at the bottom of the gangway, and if fabrication details include gaps in the hinge transition of more than /2 inch, at the top of gangway as well.
-These transition plates shall be of non-skid surface material and provide the transition from the gangway platform and/or dock, onto the gangways.
-All transition plates shall have a slope no steeper than 1:8 for non-ADA-compliant gangways, and 1:12 for ADA-compliant gangways.
-Transition plates shall have rounded edges along the path of travel and a height or thickness at the end of the plate of no greater than 3/8 inch. - (6) Minimum clearance on the dock system around a gangway landing shall be 5'-0". - (7) For additional discretionary gangways, other than the required ADA gangway, gangway slopes for commercial docks shall not exceed 1 foot vertically for each 3.0 feet of length, when the tide is at -1.0 feet MLLW.
-The minimum length of commercial gangway shall be 30'-0". - (8) Guard, mid and hand railings shall meet the requirements of the latest State of California Title 24 requirements. - (9) Railings shall be designed to resist a load of 50 pounds per foot applied horizontally to the rail or a 200-pound point load applied vertically at any point along the length of all horizontal rails. - c.
-Residential Docks: - (1) Design live loads for residential gangways shall be a minimum of 25 pounds per square foot for gangways functioning strictly for access to the dock system.
-The maximum allowable deflection of a gangway or bridge at mid span is L/240, with L/360 suggested for walking comfort. - (2) Gangway slopes for residential docks shall not exceed 1 foot vertically for each 2.5 feet of length, during the full range of tidal swing elevations.
-The minimum length of residential gangway shall be 24'-0". - (3) Minimum gangway clearance (within handrails) shall be 2'-6" wide.
+- (7) Minimum clearance on the dock system around a gangway landing shall be 6 feet long by 5 feet wide. - (8) For additional discretionary gangways, other than the required ADA-compliant gangway serving ADA-accessible slips, gangway slopes for commercial docks shall not exceed 1 foot vertically for each 3.0 feet of length, when the tide is at -1.0 feet MLLW.
+The minimum length of commercial gangway shall be 30 feet. - (9) Guard, mid and hand railing heights, sizes, and geometries shall meet the requirements of the latest State of California Title 24 requirements. - (10) Railings shall be designed to resist a uniform live load of 50 pounds per foot applied horizontally to the rail or a 200-pound point load applied vertically at any point along the length of all horizontal rails. - c.
+Residential Docks (Single-Family, Joint, and Multi-Family) - (1) Uniform live loads for the structural design of all residential gangways shall be 50 pounds per square foot (psf) over the entire walking surface.
+Dead and live loads of utilities (use 15 pounds per lineal foot, if applicable) and a 15 psf wind load, depending on the gangway geometry, shall also be considered in the structural design. - (2) Uniform live loads for all residential gangway operations shall be a minimum of 25 psf for gangways functioning strictly for access to the dock system.
+The maximum allowable deflection of a gangway or bridge at mid span is L/240, with L/360 suggested for walking comfort.
+Half the total dead and live loads of the gangway shall be applied to the floating dock and half shall be applied to the gangway landside support. - (3) Gangway slopes for all residential docks shall not exceed 1 foot vertically for each 2.5 feet of length, during the full design tidal range in Newport Harbor (approximately 10 feet).
+The minimum length of residential gangway shall be 24 feet. - (4) Minimum gangway clearance (within handrails) shall be 30 inches wide.

-- (4) A 3-foot long toe plate, at the base of a gangway, is encouraged for ease of use and safety and to provide a continuous sloping path of travel, from the surface of the gangway to the surface of the dock.
-A gangway bottom "step-off", if the toe plate is not utilized, shall not exceed 7 inches in vertical height. - (5) Worn or slick non-skid surfaces shall be repaired immediately upon notice.
-Non-skid walking surfaces shall be inspected and maintained periodically for safety purposes. - (6) Gangway handrail heights shall be 34 to 38 inches above the gangway walking surface.
-Openings in rails of residential gangways shall not permit a sphere 12 inches in diameter to pass through.

-The gangway rail shall be designed to resist a load of 20 pounds per foot of horizontal force applied to the top of the rail.

-(7) If a residential dock system has 25 or more slips, an ADAcompliant gangway system must be designed with a minimum design load of 50 pounds per square foot, and a maximum deflection of L/240, with a deflection of L/360 suggested.
+- (5) A 3-foot long toe plate, at the base of a gangway, is encouraged for ease of use and safety and to provide a continuous sloping path of travel, from the surface of the gangway to the surface of the dock.
+A gangway bottom "step-off," if the toe plate is not utilized, shall not exceed 7 inches in vertical height. - (6) Worn or slick non-skid surfaces shall be repaired immediately upon notice.
+Non-skid walking surfaces shall be inspected and maintained annually by the owner or by a California-licensed Civil or Structural Engineer for a facility operated by a homeowners association. - (7) Gangway handrail heights shall be 34 to 38 inches above the gangway walking surface.
+Openings in rails of residential gangways shall not permit a sphere 12 inches in diameter to pass through. - (8) The gangway rail shall be designed to resist a uniform live load of 20 pounds per foot of horizontal force applied to the top of the rail. - (9) If a residential dock system has 25 or more slips, an ADAcompliant gangway system shall be designed to the same requirements for Commercial Docks (Types 1 and 2) in Section 5.b in these Harbor Design Criteria.
 See Federal ADA Accessibility Guidelines.